 Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 1): Chiranjeevi Mania Runs Wild

-Chiranjeevi, last seen in the Sankranti hit Khaidi No 150, is back with his latest release Sye Raa Narasimha Reddy, which hit yesterday (October 2) amidst much fanfare.
+Chiranjeevi, last seen in the Sankranti hit Khaidi No 150, is back with his latest release Sye Raa Narasimha Reddy, which hit theatres yesterday (October 2) amidst much fanfare.
 The film, revolving around the life of a 'forgotten' hero, features 'Megastar' in a dashing and grand new avatar, which has grabbed plenty of attention.
-Now, the Sye Raa Narasimha Reddy worldwide box office report is out, and it bears testimony to Chiru's star power.
+Now, Sye Raa Narasimha Reddy worldwide box office report is out, and it bears testimony to Chiru's star power.
 As per initial trade estimates, the film has collected a share of Rs 55 crore on Day 1, opening to a good response at the ticket window.

 Making An Impact In India

 Sye Raa Narasimha Reddy reportedly collected a share of around Rs 45 crore in India, which many feel is a solid figure.
-The actual collections might be higher than this estimate, if offiine ticket sales exceed expectations.
+The actual collections might be higher than this estimate, if offline ticket sales exceed expectations.

 Minimal Impact In Hindi Belt